kolint/kolint/docs/guides/using-the-cli.md

 ```

 ## Usage
-`kolint` is used with one or more arguments as glob patterns to the view files.
+KOLint is used with one or more arguments as glob patterns or filenames to the view files.

 ```sh
 kolint views/**/*.html
 ```

-## Config

-Create a new file called `.kolint.js` (preferably), `.kolint.json` or `.kolint.yml`.
-The file will be automatically used by `kolint` if the config flag is not used.

-{% hint style='tip' %}
-Use can specify a custom filename with the argument flag `--config`, or the shorthand `-c` or disable automatic config import by using `--no-config`.
-{% endhint %}

 ## Help